 Food holds a very special place in any Indian household.
 No festivity is complete without a table laden with colourful dishes end to end, enough to please a king.
 It’s no wonder that out of all the rooms in a home, many Indians take the most pride in showing you their kitchens.
 Truly, we love food, and our life surrounds it.
-Our conversations, no matter how they begin always seem to divert to the food related with the topic in question.
+Our conversations, no matter how they begin always seem to divert to something food-related with the topic in question.
 A simple wedding announcement would automatically lead to the designing of the menu.
-Even meeting up with a long lost friend would be done over lunch or dinner, over food they could reminisce about.
+Even meeting up with a long lost friend would be done over lunch or dinner, over the food they could reminisce about.

 While our meals may be laced with rich aromatic flavours, what I look forward to the most at any Indian-inspired party is the platter of appetizers.
-Indian hors d’oeuvres range from savoury street food, like the most loved samosas (deep fried pastry filled with potatoes) and pakodas (spiced fritters), to the ever famous tandoori tikkas (marinated meat grilled in a clay oven).
+Indian hors d’oeuvres range from savoury street food, like the most loved samosas (deep-fried pastry filled with potatoes) and pakodas (spiced fritters), to the ever famous tandoori chicken and tikkas (marinated meat grilled in a clay oven).
 They are steamed, grilled and fried.
 They come in various sizes and shapes, some that can be daintily picked by two fingers, and others that require a spoon and lots of napkins.
 No matter in what form, they each have something special to offer, and no cocktail party would regret having them.

-Ask any one who has ever walked the streets of any major Indian city, be it Delhi, Mumbai or Bangalore; and they will attest to the fact that no evening stroll is complete without making a stop at one of the many hawker stalls that surround every busy area in these cities.
+Ask anyone who has ever walked the streets of any major Indian city, be it Delhi, Mumbai or Bangalore; and they will attest to the fact that no evening stroll is complete without making a stop at one of the many hawker stalls that surround every busy area in these cities.
 Street after street, stall after stall, you will be greeted by smiling faces and tempting plates that urge you to come and give it a try.
 Smothered with spicy and tangy chutneys, yogurt and tons of other fixings, each plate creates a whole new tale in your mouth.
 My fondest memories of my days spent in India involve sneaking out of the house on the pretext of an evening walk while I actually skipped to hawker next door and enjoyed deep fried savoury chips drowned in tangy yogurt and sweet tamarind chutney, running through the rain to buy a big batch of jalapeno fritters, and waiting in long lines to savour a bite of the best kebabs I had ever tasted on the face of this planet.